joseeden/All-Things-DevOps/pages/030-Security/014-Common-Security-Policies.md

 - Knowledge Transfer
 - Disable and delete accounts

+### Accounts/Credential Policy

+Defines who get access to what.

+- Employees
+- Contractors
+- Devices
+- Service Accounts
+- Administrators/Root accounts
+- PAM

+**Geolocation:**

+- Allowing access based on user's location
+- **Geofencing** - user geolocation determines resource access
+- **Geotagging** - adding location metadata to files
+- **Impossible travel time** - if user is in one location, he can't be signed in on another location, but can be bypassed by VPN or Tor.

 ### Data Handling Policy

 A critical policy ensuring proper data use, including: